-School closes for Hurricane Laura - Mississippi's Best Community Newspaper
+Some schools close for Hurricane Laura - Mississippi's Best Community Newspaper

-School closes for Hurricane Laura
+Some schools close for Hurricane Laura

-NATCHEZ — Cathedral School will be closed Thursday, Aug.
+NATCHEZ — Some Miss-Lou area schools will be closing Thursday, Aug.
 27 in anticipation of Hurricane Laura, school officials said.

+Adams County Christian School officials announced the school would close Thursday on social media.

+“After consulting with local government officials and other area schools, we have decided that due to potential adverse weather conditions related to Hurricane Laura, AC will be closed on Thursday, August 27th.
+Please stay safe!” the post states.

-Principal Norm Yvon announced plans to close in an email to parents and staff Wednesday.
+Principal Norm Yvon announced plans to close Cathedral School in an email to parents and staff Wednesday.

 “In anticipation of the effects of Hurricane Laura, Cathedral School will be closed on Thursday, August 27.
 Stay safe and we will see everyone back on Friday,” the email states.